MuRE-group/ANN_Reforming_Modeling/README.md

 ## Citations

 ## Contact
-This work has been carried out within the Multiscale Reaction Engineering (MuRE) group, led by Dr. Pedro Castaño, in the KAUST Catalysis Center (Saudi Arabia).
-Find out more [here](https://mure.kaust.edu.sa).
+This work has been carried out within the Multiscale Reaction Engineering ([MuRE](https://mure.kaust.edu.sa)) group, led by Dr. Pedro Castaño, in the KAUST Catalysis Center (Saudi Arabia).